 Its the inspiration for the Millennium, trans-Atlantic dance radio broadcasting goes truly global from Australia to Hawaii.
 At 1pm on Friday 31st December 1999 BBC Radio 1 broadcast Carl Cox's Bondi Beach set of tech-house to the national audience for an hour as Sydney celebrates the turning of the Millennium and close with Carl's tech-house set from Honolulu in Hawaii 18 hours later.

 The biggest selling daily newspaper The Sun devotes 4 centre pages to tell its readers where to see their favorite DJ's on the Millennium and that was a few years after we'd been secretly ghost-writing a weekly feature in Piers Morgan's Sun column slipping in the clubs, DJ's gigs and hot records.

 Clubbers are touring the country at the weekend from town to town, city to city in search of another great night, the underground is linked like a wonderful national movement of DJ's, clubs and music.

 BBC Radio 1 has a locked in audience listening every weekend.
 Dance music takes over at BBC Radio 1 Seb Fontaine, Lottie, Eddie Halliwell, Annie Mac even Dave Pearce from Kiss FM all get long running shows - the world is listening to the UK and if you want to be famous in your country for dance music then have a hit in the UK and its guaranteed you'll be a hero back in France, Spain, Australia, Holland, Italy, Sweden, Finland, Germany or Denmark and yes the USA too.

 The UK is king of dance music around the globe, what was 12 minutes my friend rolled on for 20 years plus.
-Good old Aunty Beeb we laid with you, stayed with you, played with you and we want you again One More Time.
+Good old Aunty Beeb we laid with you, stayed with you, danced with you and we want you again, One More Time.